Program Director, Non-Profit Salary

 Popular Employer Salaries for Program Director, Non-Profit

-YMCA, Boys and Girls Clubs of America, Big Brothers Big Sisters, Young Women's Christian Association (YWCA), and The Salvation Army are top-notch employers for Non-Profit Program Directors in this area.
-Those at Catholic Charities can expect to make the most, with the company offering a median salary of $44K.
+Leading companies who hire large numbers of Non-Profit Program Directors include YMCA, Boys and Girls Clubs of America, Young Women's Christian Association (YWCA), Big Brothers Big Sisters, and The Salvation Army.
+Catholic Charities leads the field in terms of pay, with a median salary of $44K.

 Popular Skills for Program Director, Non-Profit

-Survey respondents exploit a significant toolbox of skills in their work.
-Most notably, skills in Clinical Supervision, Strategic Planning, Project Management, and Budget Management are correlated to pay that is above average, with boosts between 4 percent and 18 percent.
-At the other end of the pay range are skills like Community Outreach / Activism, Fundraising, and Curriculum Planning.
-Those familiar with People Management also tend to know Project Management.
+Survey results imply that Non-Profit Program Directors deploy a deep pool of skills on the job.
+Most notably, skills in Clinical Supervision, Strategic Planning, Project Management, and Budget Management are correlated to pay that is above average, with boosts between 6 percent and 17 percent.
+Skills that are correlated to lower pay, on the other hand, include Curriculum Planning, Community Outreach / Activism, and Oral / Verbal Communication.
+The majority of those who know People Management also know Project Management.

 Pay by Experience Level for Program Director, Non-Profit